enidrapp105/parp/README.md

     ./loaddevices

-aswell as an unloading script
+as well as an unloading script

     ./unloaddevices
+The virtual mic also need to be set up as an environment variable to be used:

+    PULSE_SINK="combined" ./parp -h
 ## Acknowledgements:
 This was made using [portaudio](https://github.com/PortAudio/portaudio) and basically reimplemented paex_record.c but for POSIX.